The Gospel Comes with a House Key by Rosaria Champagne Butterfield

 I highly recommend all Christians read this because hospitality is the gospel.
 We see people as made in the image of God practicing hospitality.
 We do not think better of ourselves practicing hospitality, and we pursue the heart of God in hospitality.
 A nearness of God.

-A Special Thank You to Howard Books and Netgalley for the ARC and the opportunity to post an honest review.
+A Special Thank You to Crossway Publishing and Netgalley for the ARC and the opportunity to post an honest review.